capactio/website/docs/dashboard-ui/action-management.md

     ![Interfaces](./assets/hub-interfaces.png)

-    - You can toggle list/card view using the icons (1) in right top side.
+    - You can toggle list/card view using the icons (1) on the right top side.
     - Create Action for a given Interface using the **Create Action** link (2).

-1. If the selected Interface require input parameters, you will be asked to provide them.
+1. If the selected Interface requires input parameters, you will be asked to provide them.

     ![InputParameters](./assets/action-create-params.png)

     Fill the form with input parameters for Interface, and click **Next**.

-1. Some Interfaces require input TypeInstances.
+1. If the selected Interface requires input TypeInstances, you will be asked to provide them.

     ![TypeInstances](./assets/action-create-tis.png)

     Provide all required input TypeInstances and click **Next**.

-1. See the Action summary before creating it.
+1. Verify the Action details on the Action Summary.

     ![Summary](./assets/action-create-summary.png)